 For this method, it’s important to review what your team accomplishes on a daily basis outside of policy sales.
 Use that information to determine what activities may deserve an incentive.
 From there, build out an incentive program that makes sense and keeps your team moving forward.

 Whatever incentives and bonuses your agency chooses to implement, we can help you automate the process.
-Message us for more information or set up a free demo and we’ll show you.
+Contact us for more information or set up a free demo and we’ll show you.
 We can’t wait to help you motivate your team to sell more insurance policies.